A Word of Warning to Young and Sensitive Readers:

 “Watch where you step,” she warned Horus, “Cyclopes are known to dig—”

 Above, Horus was wondering the same thing.
-Since nothing awful had immediately happened, he was breathing again, and had begun to inch forward ever so slightly in the direction of the spot where his human companion had disappeared, when something sharp poked him in the back and a voice cried all in one breath, “Whoyou?”
+Since nothing awful had immediately happened, he was breathing again.
+He had begun to inch forward ever so slightly in the direction of the spot where his human companion had disappeared, when something sharp poked him in the back and a voice cried all in one breath, “Whoyou?”

 Well, Horus gave a magnificent jump accompanied by a fittingly shrill shriek of terror, and in his fright he managed to trip and fall into the same pit where Nib was trapped (to Nib’s great discomfort).